clearbank/ozoneapi-dev-ui-portal/docs/40-sandbox.md

 #### Step 2: TPP should contact our Open Banking support team
 We do not offer Dynamic Client Registration.

-Please contact our Open Banking support team to be onboarded.
+Please contact our Open Banking support team to be onboarded, customercare@clear.bank

-#### Step 2: Register TPP with Bank using Dynamic Client Registration
+#### Step 3: Register TPP with ClearBank using Dynamic Client Registration
 See http://openid.net/specs/openid-connect-registration-1_0-21.html

-Please find here a list of cClaims required in dynamic client registration for Banks:
+Please find here a list of Claims required in dynamic client registration for Banks:

 | Field Names | Example Values | Description |
 |-------------|----------------|-------------|